-Advanced Decision Support consists of three key functions: alarm management, Human Machine Interface (HMI) management, and procedure management implemented in the Process Control System.
-ADS is a consulting methodology based on Yokogawa consultants specializing in fields such as knowledge engineering and ergonomic design.
+Advanced Decision Support consists of three key functions: alarm management, human machine interface (HMI) management, and procedure management.
+ADS is a consulting methodology based on Yokogawa consultants specialized in fields such as knowledge engineering and ergonomic design.
 This combination can help customers effectively integrate, engineer and operate the above functions based upon the International Society for Automation (ISA) globally recognized standards:

 Yokogawa provides a full range of HMI design consulting capabilities to assist understanding of the current situation compared to industry standards (ISA101) and peer performance; combined with our experience to drive improvement within production facilities.
 Based on our proven performance, knowledge, and experience, we offer consulting services for graphic design of process control system to improve productivity, safety, and the work condition of your plants.